 In the second stage, people experience restlessness, cramps and have watery eyes and a runny nose.
 Withdrawal during the third stage becomes more intense.
 People generally experience cardiovascular problems, vomiting, and fever.

 These symptoms occur as the body tries to normalize itself after prolonged heroin use.
 It is important to seek medical help during the withdrawal process.
 Usually, rehab centers do not offer support for detox.
 Instead, people have to visit dedicated medical detox centers.

 People should seek professional detox help for many reasons.
 However, many do not because most of the symptoms do not cause life-threatening complications.
 However, withdrawal can cause depression and even suicidal thoughts.

 A professional Houston detox center can monitor people during detox to ensure that they remain safe.
 Seeking detox treatment sets the stage for a successful rehab program.

 Let Us Set You Down the Right Path

-If you want to kick off your rehab the right way, visit us at Serenity House Detox.
+If you want to kick off your rehab the right way, visit us at Serenity House Detox & Recovery.
 We offer detox services that can build a strong foundation for your rehab.
 Some of the different programs that we offer include: